MustardJuan/SQLDoctor/README.md

 ---

 ## Usage
+All URLs passed to SQLDoctor as arguments should be encased in quotation marks for reliable functionality.

 ### **Brute Forcing**
 Running SQLDoctor without the `-f` flag will use the Brute Force payloads with no fuzzing.
 This execution mode supports two types of parsing: